crossfader92/SAMM/README.md

 ##How it works

 Every inmate has its own accoutn from which he can post his expenses SAMM takes up on the math and solves who has to pay whom.
 At giving time everyone (with an account) can see a rundown of who spent how much on what.
 At the end of the month SAMM tells you who has to to how much compensation to whom.
 That's it.
 It's jsut that easy.
 No more paperslips with internal debts.
 Just a simple Web-App to keep track of your money.

+###Copyright

+The money logo is kind of by http://www.visualpharm.com